voucherifyio/voucherify-ruby-sdk/README.md

 Remember that this SDK is auto generated (except of the tests) so changes made here will be overwritten by generator.

+## Changelog

+- **2022-03-11** - `5.0.0` - The new version of the SKD includes coverage for all the most commonly used Voucherify endpoints and supports typed models.

+*Previous versions of the API are no longer supported, and we highly recommend upgrading to version 5.0.0, which is now designated as Long-Term Support (LTS).*

+*Changelog for previous versions could be found in the [CHANGELOG.md file](./CHANGELOG.md)*

 ## 🔐 Documentation for Authorization

 ```ruby